MAJOR-BEAST/Weather_App_Django/README.md

 ### Templates and Static Files
 1. Create a templates and static directory within your project root.
 2. Update settings.py to include the paths to your templates.
+3.Add a template (HTML file) to the templates directory.
+Within that file, you can include the static file with -
+{% load static %}
+and
+ {% static "filename" %}
+.
+Also, you may need to pass in data requested by the user.
 4. Update the views.py file as necessary.